ShellShockQ/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

 Zowe consists of several components.
 The primary languages are Java and JavaScript.
-Zowe CLI is written in TypeScript.
+Zowe CLI and Desktop are written in TypeScript.
+ZSS is written in C, while the cross memory server is written in metal C.

 </details>